Traverse City, Michigan: Geography

-Traverse City is surrounded by a substantial suburban ring, especially within Garfield Township, to its southwest.
+Traverse City is surrounded by a substantial suburban ring, particularly within Garfield Township, to its southwest.
 Garfield Township is the largest municipality in Northern Michigan by population.
 Other adjacent townships, East Bay, Elmwood, and Peninsula, and nearby Blair and Long Lake townships, boast significant suburban populations dependent upon Traverse City.

-Layout and cityscape
+Sleeping Bear Dunes National Lakeshore, a federally protected sand dune on Lake Michigan, is located about 20 mi west-northwest of Traverse City, in southwestern Leelanau County.
+Traverse City has one superfund site, according to the Environmental Protection Agency.
+This is the Avenue E Groundwater Contamination Site.
+At this location, toxic runoff from the Coast Guard Air Station contaminated the groundwater along Avenue E.

-Traverse City, like most of Grand Traverse County and many other cities in the United States, is laid out in a grid plan.
-Major streets run east–west and north–south.
+Traverse City is laid out primarily in a grid plan, with major streets running east–west and north–south.
+The city's tallest building, at 10 stories, is the Park Place Hotel.

-Traverse City's tallest building is the Park Place Hotel (at 10 stories), although recently, many proposals have been made to build taller buildings.
-One of these was the River West building, which was canceled in 2017.

-Neighborhoods
+Neighborhoods and districts

-Traverse City is divided into the following neighborhoods:
+The city officially recognizes the following neighborhood associations: